Unnatural Links: What is the Purpose of the Google FUD Campaign?

 Most business owners have to pay to get included on Google.

-Despite this over the years demand for SEO has grown steadily, just like the demand for Google Adwords, the ads Google shows above the real search results.
+Despite this over the years demand for SEO has grown steadily as much as the demand for Google Ads the Internet giant shows above the real search results.

-In early 2012 Google also enabled so called “negative SEO” by announcing that they it’s not impossible to hurt a site by pointing bad links towards it.
+In early 2012 Google also enabled so called “negative SEO“ by announcing that “it’s not impossible” to hurt a competing site by pointing bad links towards it.

 After Google allowed sabotaging of third party websites in their search index a huge wave of “negative SEO” ensued due to campaigns by many rogue businesses.